 Lightcast Occupation Taxonomy

-Our proprietary classification system is composed of 1,900+ Specialized Occupations divided into distinct 4 levels giving you the granularity you require.
+Our proprietary classification system is composed of 1,800+ Specialized Occupations divided into distinct 4 levels giving you the granularity you require, globally.

 young woman in server room